-As with any act of charity and sympathy, give only what you can afford, and give it in the hope not of calming the wound of losing a loved one but to help cover the costs of the procedures which can put them to rest.
+As with any act of charity and sympathy, give only what you can afford.
+Remember you are giving it in hope, not of calming the wound of losing a loved one but, to help cover the costs of the procedures which can put them to rest.

 Learn more about funeral donations here.

 Is a Gift Card Appropriate for a Grieving Family?

 A gift card is often seen as a last-minute sort of gift, something only usable in a specific scenario or place.
 However, it’s not necessarily a callous thing.

 Suppose the one you are remembering had a favorite place.
 One where you and them, and their loved ones, made and shared many memories.
 It could be a restaurant or some other place that is meaningful to their life story.